mendix/docs/howto7/extendability/how-to-get-started-with-the-timeseries-connector.md

 <iframe width='100%' height='491px' frameborder='0' src='https://modelshare.mendix.com/models/9d9055e4-4301-4ee4-8ef9-fdcbcd05079e/timeseries-connector-get-aggregations?embed=true'></iframe>

-This action will return a list of your type parameter.
+This action will return a list of your type parameter, AggregateSearchResult.
 In this list you will find an aggregation of the channel data by the aggregation period specified.
 For example: From March 1st up to March 10th, you will receive a list of your total electricity usage per day.
 This means your list will hold 10 objects.

 ## 6 Final Remarks